Business Contracts Guide for Startups and Companies

 Consideration and payment terms.
 The fee, when it is due, how it is calculated, what happens if payment is late, and how expenses are handled.
 Include whether amounts are exclusive or inclusive of tax.

 Intellectual property ownership.
 Who owns the work, data, or materials produced under the agreement?
 In most jurisdictions, the creator owns the copyright by default unless there is a written assignment.
 If the paying party needs to own the output, that must be stated explicitly.
-[Related reading: IP Assignment Agreement Guide]
+Our complete IP assignment guide covers this in depth.

 Limitation of liability.
 What is the maximum financial exposure of each party if something goes wrong?
 Without this clause, both parties are potentially exposed to claims for the full value of any loss caused by a failure.
-[Related reading: How a Missing Limitation of Liability Clause Can Kill Your Startup]
+Our guide on why not having a limitation of liability clause can seriously damage a business covers this in full.

 Governing law and dispute resolution.
 Which jurisdiction’s law applies?
 Where and how are disputes resolved?
 Court, arbitration, or mediation?